Ready for your close up? How to Look your best in Professional headshots.

 Once you’ve decided to book a photographer, you will no doubt start thinking about what to wear for your professional headshot photoshoot.
 As with most things, preparation is key and simple is best.
 Below you will find my top tips for looking your best in your headshots.

-best colours to Wear for professional headshot shoot
+best colours to Wear for your headshot shoot

 The simple rule for women in dressing for headshots, is that plain colours are your best choice.
 This is because patterns and prints can date your photo and can be distracting.
 Choose mid-tone colours in blue, green, wine and purple because they are universally flattering.
 They also work well in black and white images.